KhitrovMaksim/students/backend/README.md

 GET - get all students / get student by id
 POST - add new student / add twenty students
 PUT - edit the student
 DELETE - remove a student / remove all students

+## Run mysql on Windows
+1. Win key + R.
+2. services.msc
+3. Now search for MySQL service based on the version that is installed.
+4. Click on 'stop', 'start' or 'restart' the service option.

+## Migrations